 What are Scan-to-Cook Groceries?

-Groceries you can cook the Tovala Oven perfectly, just be scanning their barcodes.
-There are currently 650+ store-bought foods that are Scan-to-Cook Groceries (and we're adding more all the time!).
+Scan-to-Cook groceries are store-bought products the Tovala oven can cook perfectly just by scanning their barcodes.
+Currently over 650 store-bought foods are Scan-to-Cook Groceries (and we're adding more all the time!).

 What groceries are Scan-to-Cook Groceries?

-You can search for whether your favorite food/brand is a Scan-to-Cook Grocery here!
-Currently, you can Scan-to-Cook Trader Joe's frozen foods with oven/toaster cook instructions, plus 200+ breakfast foods from these brands:
+You can search for your favorite food or brand here!
+Currently, you can Scan-to-Cook Trader Joe's frozen foods that have oven cook instructions, plus 200+ breakfast foods from these brands:

 Scan-to-Cook Groceries Quick Tips